 George A. Griffith was a Hoisery salesman turned conservation leader.
 An impassioned protector of trout for over half a century, he was one of the founding fathers of Trout Unlimited.

 Griffith called his home the Barbless Hook, a plug for catch-and release trout fishing;

 His book “For the Love of Trout” is his story.

 Mr Griffith died in 1998 at 97.
 He was inducted into the Catskill Fly Fishing Center and Museum, Fly Fishing Hall of Fame in 2008.

-The Griffiths Gnat is the brain child of George A Griffiths.
+The Griffiths Gnat is his brain child.

 Mr Griffiths pattern is my “go to” pattern when adult diptera are on the water.

 This is an excerpt from the Fly Tying Class workbook.

 We will practice: